Folger Shakespeare Library (and Interiors)

 Instead, the building was built in the classical style but with an Elizabethan theater and spaces for 75,000 books inside.
-Construction lasted from 1929- until 1932, with the cornerstone laid in 1930, two weeks before Henry Clay Folger's death.
-His will appointed the Trustees of Amherst College to administer the Library, which continues to operate as an important research center on Shakespeare and his time, in addition to staging theatrical productions in the Folger Theatre.
+Construction lasted from 1929 until 1932, with the cornerstone laid in 1930, two weeks before Henry Clay Folger's death.
+His will appointed the Trustees of Amherst College to administer the Library, which continues to operate as an important research center on Shakespeare and his time -- in addition to staging theatrical productions in the Folger Theatre.

-DC Inventory: November 8, 1964
+DC Inventory (Exterior): November 8, 1964 (Joint Committee on Landmarks)

-National Register: June 23, 1969
+National Register (Exterior): June 23, 1969